CLEO SINCE 1968

 CLEO, Inc. Education Pipeline

-CLEO alumni are represented in every area of society, including: private law firms and corporations, law schools, federal and state judiciaries, and legislatures across the country.
+CLEO alumni are represented in every area of society, including: the judiciary, private, in-house and government practice, academia, and federal, state, and local legislatures, agencies, and other entities across the country.